Eskişehir Enveriye railway station

 Enveriye Railway Station is a railway station in Eskişehir.
-It services trains from Istanbul Haydarpaşa Terminal heading south on the Eskişehir–Konya Railway Line.
+It services trains from Istanbul Haydarpaşa Terminal heading south on the Eskişehir–Konya railway.
 Due to the opening of the Ankara–Istanbul high-speed railway in 2014, conventional trains no longer operate on the Istanbul–Denizli and Istanbul–Konya–Adana–Gaziantep routes.
 For this reason, the station does not currently serve any trains.